 How to take advantage of depreciation when buying a car

 There are a number of ways you can use depreciation to your advantage:

 - Shop for gently used cars.
 Many cars depreciate the most in the first 3 years, which is the same length as most standard leases.
 The used car market is often flooded with nearly pristine vehicles, because most leases limit your mileage and require you to keep the car in good condition.

 - Buy based on the market.
 Some cars have a lower resale value because of popularity or other market factors, even if there’s nothing particularly wrong with the model.
 Watch out for cars that have poor resale value because they’re genuinely lower in quality though.

 - Lease to buy.
 When you lease a vehicle, the price includes the estimated cost of depreciation, and your contract will often state the guaranteed buyout price once the lease is over.
 In some cases, the actual resale value of the vehicle will be lower than the buyout price, meaning you can buy the vehicle at a discount.

-- Choose the right color.
-Believe it or not, the color of your new car can have a huge impact on how much it will depreciate in the coming years.
+- Choose the right colour.
+Believe it or not, the colour of your new car can have a huge impact on how much it will depreciate in the coming years.
 White, black, silver and grey cars are always popular and therefore better at maintaining value.
-Keep in mind that some limited-run colors may hold their value better due to low supply and high demand.
+Keep in mind that some limited-run colours may hold their value better due to low supply and high demand.

 - Drive your car into the ground.
 If you buy a new or used car and don’t plan to sell it, you won’t need to worry about depreciation.